Tommertom/bubble2googlesheet/README.md

 ## Setup
-Google Cloud credentials are stored in a json you get when setting up the gcloud service account
+Google Cloud credentials are stored in a json you get when setting up the gcloud service account in order to enable the Sheet API.

 Something like this: